Reinforcement Learning

 Assignments & practicals: The assignments are the core learning experience of the course.
 You are encouraged to work on the assignments during the practical and ask the TAs your questions.

-Read the book: In order to pass this course, you must also read the book (see Literature) -- lectures only is not enough.
+Read the book: In order to pass this course, you must read the book (see Literature) - lectures only is not enough.
 Read the chapter before you come to the lecture.
 Ask questions.
-The teachers are friendly -- they have been specially selected -- and love answering questions.
+The teachers are friendly and love answering questions.